Eligibility

 Who Should Apply

-Applications are open to Nova Scotian makers, artists, craftspeople, authors, bakers/confectioners, etc., who produce handmade art and craft.
+Applications are open to Nova Scotian makers, artists, craftspeople, authors, and food producers who create handmade work.

-Handmade means made by the applicant and may include the use of appropriate tools, including modern tools and methods of crafting.
+Handmade means the work is created by the applicant and may include the use of appropriate tools, including modern methods.

 This show is dedicated to promoting and supporting local artists and craft makers.
-If an applicant is found to have been dishonest about their wares, they will be permanently banned from participating in the show.
+Applicants found to be misrepresenting their work will be permanently banned from the show.

 All merchandise in the Show must be hand‐crafted and offered in finished form.
 Manufactured kits, supplies, and other resale merchandise are not permitted.
 We do however accept handmade kits.